 Once this is done you will have the skin on your knee cleaned and a local anesthetic is often applied.
 After that, the needle is inserted into your joint which can cause some discomfort.
 If there is any serious pain let your doctor know immediately that it is happening.

 If you have any fluid on your knee that needs to be removed this is when it happens.
 The doctor will attach a syringe to the needle and draw out the fluid.
 Typically the removal of fluid is done to relieve pressure around the joint for added comfort.

 The last step is to inject the medication into your joint.
 This can range from a few different types of injections that you talked about before your procedure.
 Once the medication is inserted the needle is removed and a small dressing is placed over the injection site.

 The Recovery Process

 In most cases, you should be able to go straight home.
 However, ask your doctor before you get to the office for the procedure if you will be able to drive home yourself.
 There are times the knee can be so sore that driving is difficult but that doesn’t happen to everyone.
+Have someone drive you home in case you have limited mobility after getting the injection.
 Your doctor may advise you to do the following things: